W. H. R. Rivers

 William Halse Rivers Rivers (12 March 1864 – 4 June 1922) was an English anthropologist, neurologist, ethnologist and psychiatrist known for treatment of First World War officers suffering shell shock.
 Rivers' most famous patient was the war poet Siegfried Sassoon, with whom he remained close friends until his own sudden death.

 During the early years of the 20th century, Rivers developed new lines of psychological research.
 He was the first to use a double-blind procedure in investigating physical and psychological effects of consumption of tea, coffee, alcohol and drugs.
 For a time he directed centres for psychological studies at two colleges, and he was made a Fellow of St John's College, Cambridge.
-He also participated in the Torres Strait Islands expedition of 1898 and his consequent seminal work on the subject of kinship.
+He also participated in the Torres Strait Islands expedition of 1898, the basis for his seminal work on kinship in anthropology.

 Family background

 W. H. R. Rivers was born in 1864 at Constitution Hill, Chatham, Kent, son of Elizabeth (née Hunt) and Henry Frederick Rivers.

 Records from the eighteenth and early nineteenth centuries show the Rivers family to be solidly middle-class, with many Cambridge, Church of England and Royal Navy associations.
 Notable members were Gunner William Rivers and his son, Midshipman William Rivers, both of whom served aboard HMS Victory, Nelson's flagship.